Self Study Hepatitis B Online Lessons

 About this Lesson

-- Summarize key aspects of the medical history and physical examination in persons with hepatitis B who are presenting for an initial evaluation
+- Investigate key aspects of the medical history in persons with hepatitis B who are presenting for an initial evaluation

-- Describe the initial laboratory workup for persons with chronic hepatitis B
+- Initiate initial laboratory workup for persons with chronic hepatitis B

-- List key immunizations that should be administered to persons with chronic hepatitis B infection
+- Provide recommended immunizations to persons with chronic hepatitis B infection

-- Summarize other noninfectious causes of liver disease that may coexist with hepatitis B
+- Recognize noninfectious causes of liver disease that may coexist with hepatitis B

 Lesson Contributors